kenwheeler/brogrammer-ui/README.md

 # Brogrammer theme

-An updated fork of the Brogrammer theme for atom.
+Brogrammer theme for Atom.

+I can do more pushups than you can.

 ## Install:

 You can install it using using apm:
 ````
-apm install brogrammer2-ui
+apm install brogrammer-ui

 ````

-Or just search for brogrammer2-ui in the theme install section in atom's settings.
+Or just search for brogrammer-ui in the theme install section in atom's settings.

 ## Preview: